FSA: Tax savings for medical costs

 - Within 60 days of a qualifying life event, such as a marriage or birth

-If you enroll during the open enrollment period, FSA funds become available on January 1.
+If you enroll during the open enrollment period, FSA funds become available on January 1 and your FSA deductions begin on the first paycheck following January 1.

-If you enroll due to a qualifying life event, FSA funds become available on the first day of the next month.
+If you enroll due to a qualifying life event, FSA deductions start and funds become available on the first day of the next month.

 How to enroll

-To enroll you need to print and fill-out the enrollment form.
+To enroll outside of open enrollment you need to print and fill-out the enrollment form.
 When filling it out, you have to specify the dollar amount of your yearly FSA allotment and paycheck deduction.
 The yearly allotment must be at least $240 and no more than $2,500.
-To calculate your paycheck deduction, divide your allotment amount by the number of paychecks you receive each year (most UW employees receive 24 paychecks each year).
+To calculate your paycheck deduction, divide your allotment amount by the number of paychecks you will receive for the rest of the calendar year (most UW employees receive 2 paychecks each month).

 Re-enroll in FSA each year

 FSAs don’t continue automatically.
 If you’re enrolled in an FSA and want to continue, you must re-enroll each year during open enrollment, November 1 – 30.
-Re-enrolling is the same process as your initial enrollment: you specify an allotment and paycheck deduction then submit the form.
+Re-enrolling is the same process as your initial enrollment: you specify an allotment and paycheck deduction then enroll online or submit a paper enrollment form.

 How FSAs work